 9. Pre-made raw dog food using outdoor and organic meats

 The best pre-made raw dog foods available are as above but based on meat that has had a “good life”.
 This would be free-range, free-to-roam, outdoor or wild meats.
 Ideally, it would be organic but be careful with that one, all is not what it seems when it comes to that.
 You can have an organic animal living in a hell hole.
 If buying these products choose the company that you know is checking their suppliers regularly.
 I’m a vegetarian and passionate animal welfare advocate but the minder of a carnivore, this is the only option for me.
 Thankfully there are brands that are no pricier than the more intensive, barn-reared competitors.
-As you can tell from my site, I like Paleo Ridge, here are all the reasons why.
-If in Ireland or Northern Ireland you can buy Paleo Ridge most cost-effectively from storganics.ie.
-If in Britain, best to buy it straight from their HQ.
+I like Paleo Ridge, here are all the reasons why.
+If in Britain, you can support me by by shopping in my new online store.
 There are other organic brands out there too, like Honey’s Pet Food.
 They do a great job and have a growing range.

 [Sorry US folk, I don’t know of a really great US product in this respect.
 If you know of one, please message me and let me take a look.
 More than half my readers are from the US, I’d like to direct them somewhere].

 10. DIY raw dog food